manoverboard/AndrewBoardman/_projects/soup-magazine.md

 {% include image-caption.html caption="Cover, <i>Soup Magazine</i>, Volume 8: Pleasure, Ltd., 1994" %}

-Desktop publishing was became a viable means of disseminating new ideas and images around 1990.
+Desktop publishing  became a viable means of disseminating new ideas and images around 1990.
 Towards the end of graduate school, I edited and published a semi-regular zine called <i>Soup Magazine</i> that combined the work of professional artists with that of emerging ones.
-Along with a number of irrationally committed editors, including Tara Fracalossi, Tom Lail and Chelly Rock, <i>Soup Magazine</i> published about nine issues with themes like pleasure, politics, and reality.
-At that time, it wasn't hard to get established artists like Robert Longo, Barbara Ess and Vito Acconci to participate in our project.
+Along with a number of editors, including Tara Fracalossi, Tom Lail and Chelly Rock, <i>Soup Magazine</i> published about nine issues with themes like pleasure, politics, and reality.
+At that time, it wasn't so hard to get established artists like Robert Longo, Barbara Ess and Vito Acconci to participate in our project.
 This was an entirely self-funded effort and the magazine was sold at A/C Project Room (New York), Printed Matter (New York) and Tower Books (throughout the United States).
+I think it might still be at Printer Matter.

 <section class="project" markdown="1">